guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

  - 'TotRmsAbvGrd',
  - '1stFlrSF'

-Other problem that can happen is with categorical variables.
-Sometimes the categorical variables have only 1 category, or have 2 categories with more than 99% of the concentration on one of te categories.
-These kinds of variables have no predictive power, and because of this they will be removed:
+Other problem that can happen : sometimes the categorical variables have only 1 category, or have 2 categories with more than 99% of the concentration on one of te categories.
+These kinds of variables have no or almost no predictive power, and because of this they will be removed:

  - 'Utilities'
  - 'Street'